Information for conference organisers

 - Margins are 4cm (top), 2.5cm (left and right) and 2.7cm (bottom).

-- There are no page numbers, or headers and footers, within the paper.
+- There are no page numbers, headers or footers within the paper.

 - Text is single spaced, not double spaced.